+'''

-''' rpm -Uvh oracleasm-support-1.0.0-1.arch.rpm oracleasmlib-1.0.0-1.arch.rpm rpm -Uvh oracleasm-kernel_version-1.0.0-1.arch.rpm '''
+rpm -Uvh oracleasm-support-version.arch.rpm \

+oracleasm-kernel-version.arch.rpm \

+oracleasmlib-version.arch.rpm

+'''

-In this example, arch is the system architecture type and kernel_version is the version of the kernel that you are using.
-For example, if you are using the Red Hat Enterprise Linux AS 2.1 enterprise kernel on a system with the i686 architecture, enter commands similar to the following:
+For example, if you are using the Red Hat Enterprise Linux AS 2.1 enterprise kernel on an x86 system, enter a command similar to the following:

+'''

-''' rpm -Uvh oracleasm-support-1.0.0-1.i686.rpm oracleasmlib-1.0.0-1.i686.rpm rpm -Uvh oracleasm-2.4.9-e-enterprise-1.0.0-1.i686.rpm '''
+rpm -Uvh oracleasm-support-1.0.0-1.i386.rpm \

+oracleasm-2.4.9-e-enterprise-1.0.0-1.i686.rpm \

+oracleasmlib-1.0.0-1.i386.rpm

+'''

-6. Enter a command similar to the following to determine the UID of the Oracle software owner user that you are using for this installation (typically oracle) and the GID of the OSDBA group (typically dba):
+5. Enter a command similar to the following to determine the UID of the Oracle software owner user that you are using for this installation (typically oracle) and the GID of the OSDBA group (typically dba):

+6. Enter the following command to run the oracleasm initialization script with the configure option:

+/etc/init.d/oracleasm configure

-- 7. Enter the following command to run the oracleasm initialization script with the configure option: - # /etc/init.d/oracleasm configure - 8.
-Enter the following information in response to the prompts that the script displays:
+7. Enter the following information in response to the prompts that the script displays:

 Prompt Suggested Response Default UID to own the driver interface: Specify the UID of the Oracle software owner user (oracle).
 Default GID to own the driver interface: Specify the GID of the OSDBA group (dba).
-Start Oracle ASM Library driver on boot (y/n) : Enter \mathbf{y} to start the Oracle ASM library driver when the system starts.
+Start Oracle ASM Library driver on boot (y/n) : Enter y to start the Oracle ASM library driver when the system starts.